 Program Philosophy.
 The hallmark of IUP's School Counseling MEd program is its philosophy based on a comprehensive, developmental approach to school counseling.
 Our program is based on the ASCA National Model and applicable state models of school counseling.
-We believe that it is important to train school counselors who work as a part of a team to remove impediments to academic success for all students.
-In addition, we believe it is critical for school counselors to learn how to develop and manage school counseling programs that are both comprehensive and developmental in nature.
+We believe that it is important to train school counselors who work as a part of a team to advocate for the academic success of all students.
+In addition, we believe it is critical for school counselors to learn how to develop and manage school counseling programs that are both comprehensive and developmental in nature, with special attention paid to the cultural and contextual needs of diverse student populations.

 Curriculum.
 To qualify for institutional endorsement for Commonwealth certification as PreK-12 school counselors, students must complete a 60-credit hour competency-based program to include Elementary and Secondary Counseling Practicum Experiences, as well as a 600-hour Field Experience.
 In addition, students applying for Pennsylvania School Counseling Certification must pass the PRAXIS School Counseling Specialty Exam, School Guidance and Counseling.
-All students have five (5) years from the date of their first course enrollment to complete their degree program.
+In accordance with Graduate School policy, all students have six (6) years from the date of their first course enrollment to complete their degree program.